imagej/imagej.github.io/_pages/develop/debugging.md

 ## Using lldb

-On newer OS X versions, gdb has been replaced with lldb.
+On newer macOS versions, gdb has been replaced with lldb.
 For those familiar with gdb already, there is an [LLDB to GDB Command Map](http://lldb.llvm.org/lldb-gdb.html) cheat sheet which may be useful.

 ## Using the *hs\_err\_pid<pid>.log* files